treethought/flask-assistant/README.rst

 .. _`fullfillment`: https://developers.google.com/actions/develop/apiai/dialogs-and-fulfillment#overview
 .. _API.AI: https://docs.api.ai/

-Flask-Assistant allow you to focus on building the webhook fullfillment_ of actions invoked by the user and desgin a conversational flow to build contextual dialogues.
+Flask-Assistant allows you to focus on building the core business logic of conversational user interfaces while utilizing API.AI's Natural Language Processing to interact with users.
+Anything you can code in python can be integrated into an assistant's capabilties!

+With Flask-Assistant, developers can create assistants to:
+    - Perfom complicated actions in response to simple user commands
+    - Integrate with platforms supported by API.AI (Actions on Google, Alexa, Slack, etc...)
+    - Interact with external services and APIs
+    - Retain information and respond to user requests in a context-specific manner
+    - Design conversational flow to build sophisticated contextual dialogues

  This project is heavily inspired and based on John Wheeler's `Flask-ask <https://github.com/johnwheeler/flask-ask>`_ for the Alexa Skills Kit.